klueless-io/rspec-usecases/STORIES.md

 ### Stories next on list

+As a Developer, I can generate documentation in various formats, so that I easily document ruby applications

+- Build Documentor with flexible renderer plugins

-As a Developer, I can DO_SOMETHING, so that I QUALITY_OF_LIFE
+As a Developer, I can build documentable usecases, so that I easily document usage examples

-- Subtask
+- Build Usecase

 ### Tasks next on list